-Dental implant is a permanent alternative solution for the removable dentures.
-This might be a more popular choice for younger adults, even if the implanting process is less cost-effective and take longer time.
-You can find various benefits in selecting dental implants.
-It poses no risk of dislodging teeth and requires less maintenance than dentures.
-Implants also have a high rate of durability and success, which often last a lifetime.
+Dental implants are a permanent alternative solution for removable dentures.
+This is often a more popular choice for younger adults, even if the implanting process is less cost-effective and takes a longer time.
+There are various benefits in selecting dental implants over dentures; They pose no risk of dislodging teeth, require less maintenance, and implants also have a high rate of durability and success, which often last a lifetime.
 Other than that, dental implants serve to protect your jawbone from deteriorating and prevent cavities from developing.
+So, with the different benefits associated with dental implants many people ask, ‘when to get dental implants?’

-Sans the benefits mentioned above, you still need to consider your dental situation and complication, as well as your goals and personal preferences, before choosing the right treatment.
-There are some dental conditions that require dental implants, including the following:
+While implants certainly have a number of benefits, you still need to consider your dental situation and potential complications, as well as your goals and personal preferences, before choosing the right treatment.
+Our implant retained dentures team share the most common dental conditions that require dental implants.

 1) Missing tooth

 Teeth are essential for more than just eating, as they are also responsible for forming your speech.
 Missing teeth can render your speech incomprehensible, which can affect your quality of life in consequence.
-Well, if the missing tooth is in the inner parts of your mouth, there would not be any issues.
-But if the missing ones are on the frontal portion, then it can be a compromise to your dental appearance and interfere with a crucial situation such as a job interview.
+If the missing tooth is in the inner parts of your mouth, there would not be any issues.
+But if the missing ones are on the frontal portion, then it can be a compromise to your dental appearance and affect you in social situations such as job interviews.

 2) Cracked teeth

 The risk of physical injuries is unpredictable when you are doing sports or exercising.
 You might have a broken or cracked tooth caused due to a collision.
 Often times, it’s repairable by a restorative technique or filling.
 So, you might not need to use a complete dental implant.
 There are cases, however, where the structure of the tooth is no longer intact, so your damaged tooth will be extracted off the gum.
-Depending on the severity, you can have dental implants with different associated treatment.
+Depending on the severity, cracked teeth is one potential condition for when to get dental implants.

 3) Loose teeth or wide gaps between teeth